35 Outdoor Murals Worth Finding in Raleigh, N.C.

-As part of the 2019 Grammy push, the record label for John Prine—an American legendary country and folk musician—commissioned this mural to be painted during the 2018 PNC presents Wide Open Bluegrass festival in downtown Raleigh.
-The artist was Scott Nurkin.
+As part of the 2019 Grammy push, the record label for John Prine—the late American country and folk music legend—commissioned this mural to be painted by artist Scott Nurkin during the 2018 PNC presents Wide Open Bluegrass festival in downtown Raleigh.

 Find it: 407 Glenwood Ave., Raleigh 27601